dfe-analytical-services/shiny-template/README.md

   <br>
 </h1>

-**Before using this template, please contact the Statistics Development Team (statistics.development@education.gov.uk) to discuss your plans for setting up a DfE dashboard.**
+**Before using this template, please contact the Explore education statistics platforms team (explore.statistics@education.gov.uk) to discuss your plans for setting up a DfE dashboard.**

 ---